trason-trail-races/oer/raceinfo.md

 ### Pacers

 Pacers will be allowed for 100k and 50m only.
-You may have more than one pacer to accompany you to the finish but runners are allowed only one pacer at a time.
-Pacers must check in prior to pacing and sign a pacer waiver.
+You may have more than one pacer accompany you to the finish, but runners are allowed only one pacer at a time.
+Pacers must check in and sign a pacer waiver prior to pacing.

 Pacers are allowed from the following aid stations: